limine-bootloader/limine/README.md

 `boot/limine-cd-efi.bin`.

 ### BIOS/PXE boot
-The `limine-pxe.bin` binary is a valid PXE boot image.
+The `limine-bios-pxe.bin` binary is a valid PXE boot image.
 In order to boot Limine from PXE it is necessary to setup a DHCP server with support for PXE booting.
 This can either be accomplished using a single DHCP server or your existing DHCP server and a proxy DHCP server such as dnsmasq.